trulia/legoo/README.md

 ## Prerequisites

 Before you can use `legoo`, `Python` module `MySQLdb` and `Hive` must be installed.
-Dir /data/tmp must created to store tempoarary files.
-For `Hive` partitioned table, watch out hdfs permission. update `shebang` and `hive_path` reference based on your system configuration. in   `legoo` has been tested under `Python 2.6`, `MySQL 5.1`, and `Hive 0.7`.
+Update `shebang` and `hive_path` reference to reflect your system configuration.
+Dir /data/tmp must be created to store tempoarary files.

+`legoo` has been tested under `Python 2.6`, `MySQL 5.1`, and `Hive 0.7`.
 This document assumes you are using a Linux or Linux-like environment.

 ## Legoo modules usage
 To use `legoo` modules, You specify the module you want to use and the options that control the module.
 All modules ships with a help module.
 To display help with all avaialble options and sample usages, enter: `module_name -h` or `module_name --help` I will go over each of those modules briefly in turn.